the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `Keccak256` - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)/Secure Hash Algorithm; using it in a [contract](https://www.youtube.com/watch?v=wCD3fOlsGc4)

 `memepool` - or [memory pool](https://www.alchemy.com/overviews/what-is-a-mempool) is a dynamic staging area in front of the blockchain that enables transaction ordering, fee prioritization, and general block construction; a list of pending transactions waiting for validation from a node before it is committed to a block on the blockchain

+`EV` - maximal (formerly miner) extractable value; referred to as an “invisible tax” that miners can collect from users – essentially, the maximum value a miner can extract from moving around transactions when producing a block on a blockchain network

 `modifier` - `_;` - the underscore proceeds with code; code that can be run before and/or after a function call
   1. Restrict access